-A traditional and prescribed burn is a deliberately set and carefully controlled fire.
+A traditional and prescribed burn is a stewardship technique in which fire is intentionally set and carefully managed under controlled conditions.
 Fire-dependent ecosystems, such as Black Oak savannahs, contain rare native prairie plants that respond positively to burning and grow more vigorously.
 These burns are a part of the City’s long-term management plan to restore and protect rare Black Oak woodlands and savannahs in Toronto’s High Park, South Humber Park and Lambton Park.

 The City uses a variety of different ways to communicate traditional and prescribed burn plans and preparation.